 In theory, the process of distillation is a fairly simple one.
 Alcohol boils at 78 degrees Celsius while water boils at 100 degrees Celsius.
-We employ this principle during distillation by heating a low-alcohol liquid - called the “mash” in distillery terms - and capturing the alcohol vapors that boil off of it.
+We employ this principle during distillation by heating a low-alcohol liquid - called the “mash” in distillery terms - and capture the alcohol vapors that boil off of it.
 The result is a liquid with a higher alcohol content than what we started with.

 With our Still, we use a special double distillation process in which we run the liquid through the Still twice in order to achieve the flavor profile necessary for the highest quality spirits.
-In the first distillation, called the Stripping Run, a base mash made from either fermented fruit or grain and containing 4 to 12% alcohol is heated in the Pot of the Still.
+In the first distillation, called the Stripping Run, a base mash made from either fermented fruit or grain, containing 4 to 12% alcohol is heated in the Pot of the Still.
 Once the base mash reaches 78 degrees Celsius, the alcohol begins to boil off as gas vapors, leaving most of the water in the mash behind.
 The alcohol vapors travel up through a series of pipes to the Column, where they are further refined.
 From there, the vapors travel through another pipe to the Condenser, which cools them back into a liquid state.
-A device called a “parrot”, aptly named for its resemblance to a parrot’s head, then captures this liquid.
+A device called a “parrot”, aptly named for its resemblance to a parrot’s head, captures this liquid.
 This first distillation takes between 2 and 3 hours to complete.
 At this point, the liquid, which we call Low Wines, is approximately 30-45% alcohol.
 The Low Wines are collected and sent through the Still in a second distillation.